Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Methodology

 and use its outcome $y_j$ as an estimate of $\hat{y}_{i,0}$.
 The ATT is then computed by

 This embedding-based approach allows us to control for confounding factors encoded in the multimodal representation.
 It lets us compare treatment effects under similar road networks and weather conditions.
-To strengthen this analysis, we also estimate treatment effects with propensity score matching (PSM), which aligns treated and control edges with similar treatment probabilities.
+To strengthen this analysis, we also estimate treatment effects using propensity score matching (PSM), which matches treated and control units with similar treatment probabilities.
 In addition, we use a doubly robust (DR) estimator that combines outcome prediction with propensity weighting to provide a more stable estimate.
 Full details of both procedures are reported in Appendix~\ref{app_experiment_details}.